DataDog/datadog-agent/README.md

    rtloader.install`.
 You will need CMake installed and a C++ compiler for this to work.
    `rtloader` is in charge of loading and running Python.
-By default `rtloader` will be build for Python2 you can choose which versions of Python you want to support:
+By default `rtloader` will be built for Python2, but you can choose which versions of Python you want to support:
    - `invoke rtloader.build -p 2` for Python2 only
    - `invoke rtloader.build -p 3` for Python3 only